About Orange Krush

 Brian is highly-accomplished in a wide variety of genres, including classical, pop, jazz, church and electronic music.
 His music is available on iTunes and most major platforms.
 Visit Brian at his website!

 Pamela Jones- Lead Vocals/Percussion

 Pamela Jones is a singer/songwriter who resides in Asheville, NC.
 She studied music at The Boston Conservatory before moving to New York City to attend Circle In The Square Theater School.
 After college, Pamela began performing original music in the New York, Connecticut and Boston area.
 During her time in NYC, Pamela acted in various television shows and live comedy shows and made guest appearances in Variety shows throughout Manhattan and Brooklyn.
 She sung spots on Late Night with Jimmy Fallon, Smart Girls At the Party (a web series starring Amy Poehler) and also performed classical pieces with choirs at Carnegie Hall.
 Since moving to Asheville, NC, Pamela has continued performing original songs, as well as performing with various bands throughout the area.
 Her love for singing crosses over to all genres and has no boundaries.
-Visit Pam at Reverbnation.
+Visit Pam at her website!

 Ryan Barber- Lead Vocals/Percussion

 Ryan “RnB” Barber is a producer, singer/songwriter and emcee originally from Wilkesboro, NC.
 Ryan was born with music streaming through his veins as his entire family were members of the church choir, and at an early age his father & uncle immediately exposed him to the R&B greats such as The Whispers, Earth Wind & Fire, Kool & The Gang, Michael Jackson, The SOS Band, and The Isley brothers among many others.